RetroPie/RetroPie-Docs/docs/BasiliskII.md

 (Ctrl + Escape will exit the emulator)

 For more details see the forum post at http://blog.petrockblock.com/forums/topic/installing-basiliskii-an-early-macintosh-emulator/ and the links therein for detailed instructions about how to set up Basilisk II.

+There is also detailed information along with roms and a startup disk image at http://www.redundantrobot.com/sheepshaver-tutorial/